Frequently asked questions

 We are proud to be Canterbury owned and operated, which allows us to contribute to the local economy.
 We are also proud to sponsor local clubs and organisations.

-For policies written under Amicus Brokers Limited please refer to the Statement of Services, click here.
+For policies written under Amicus Brokers Limited please refer to our Disclosure Information.